govuk-one-login/orchestration-frontend/infrastructure/README.md

 Clone the repo https://github.com/alphagov/di-devplatform-deploy in a directory next to this repo.

-Copy each of the configuration/<env>/vpc/parameters.json.templates files to parameters.json

 ### Required CLIs

 To run this tool you will need the below CLI's